sesh/cert-checker-template/README.md

 Use this template to create a version of the project in your Github account, then edit `domains.txt` to set up the domains you want to track.

+If running with Github Actions, you need to allow Actions to write to the repository in your repository settings (Settings > Actions > General > Workflow permissions).

 That's it!